the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 That’s why I developed a framework that **cuts through the noise** and focuses on **what actually matters**.

-Let's skip the abstact.
-Here's what it looks like in action.
+Let's take a look at what it looks like in action.

 ## 🕵️ Case study: The `bugtriager` agent

+Hooray!

-Imagine you’ve just shipped an AI agent that helps **triage bug reports**.
+You’ve just shipped an AI agent that helps **triage bug reports**.

-It lives in Slack, reads messages from engineers and QA testers, and responds with diagnostic suggestions — maybe with proposed fixes, or even full-fledged PR with the solution.
+It lives in Slack, reads messages from engineers or QA testers, and responds with diagnostic suggestions tailored to your codebase.
+It can even open full-fledged bugfix PRs at your command.

 You’ve designed it, architected it, tested it in dev and staging.

-Maybe it parses stack traces, queries logs, and hits internal APIs as you knew it could.
+It parses stack traces, queries logs, and hits internal APIs as you knew it could.

-Maybe it’s even starting to sound helpful.
+It _seems_ like it's helpful.

 And now your team is asking:

 <blockquote style="font-style: normal;">
-Are we really sure it <em>actually</em> works?
+Are we really sure it <em>actually works?</em>
 </blockquote>

 Worse — so are you.

-You’ve seen countless agent replies, some promising, some weird.
+You’ve seen good things.
-You’ve read the logs and monitored the dashboards.
+Maybe a few weird replies.

 But you need more than anecdotes.

 You need a structured, clear view.